Knot Experienced

 Course: Capstone Project, Supervising Instructors: Jon Hannan, Christopher Hethrington

 Over eight months, Knot Experienced materialized through iterations of workshops and crafting kits as part of my capstone project theme: DIY and hobby craft.
-It is an embroidery kit designed for true beginners, new hobbyists and anyone wanting to feel confident embroidering.
-This kit is the culmination of the workshops and conversations I have had with my testers and participants during this project on what it’s like to pick up a new hobby craft as a beginner.
+An embroidery kit designed to empower anyone wanting to feel confident embroidering, this kit provides all the necessary tools, instructions and answers, barrier-free and without jargon, for people with little to no familiarity with sewing and needlework.

 Through this project, Hayley was recognized by the ECU Design Faculty for her efforts in ‘Community and Participatory Design’ amongst her graduating peers at Emily Carr’s 2023 graduate exhibition, “The Show.”